 The Company recognizes that, in order to achieve continuous growth and an increase in corporate value over the medium- to long-term, reflecting opinions from its shareholders in the management appropriately is one of the significant management issues.
 Therefore, for the better understanding of the Company’s business strategies and management plan by shareholders, the Company shall offer dialogue with shareholders and investors, with the director in charge of public relations and investor relations being in charge of institutional investors and individual investors.
 Furthermore, by reporting opinions obtained from the dialogue to the Board of Directors and other bodies as necessary, the Company shall endeavor to understand various standpoints of stakeholders in a balanced way and respond thereto appropriately based on such understanding.

 The Company establishes a quiet period that extends from the day following the closing date of a fiscal quarter until the date of the financial results announcement in order to prevent the leak of information on financial results.
 During this quiet period, the Company refrains from making new comments relating to financial results.
 However, should the possibility that financial results will diverge significantly from previous performance forecasts emerge during the quiet period, the Company will disclose this information in accordance with the rules on timely disclosure.
 The Company will respond to inquiries relating to information that has already been disclosed during the quiet period.

-The information available on this IR website may include forward-looking statements.
-Statements on this IR, other than those based on historical fact, concerning the current plans, prospects, strategies and expectations of the Company and its Group companies represent forecasts of future results.
+Statements, other than those based on historical fact, concerning the current plans, prospects, strategies and expectations of the Company and its Group represent forecasts of future results.
 While such statements are based on the conclusions of management according to information available at the time of writing, they reflect many assumptions and opinions derived from information that includes major risks and uncertainties.
-Accordingly, decisions should not be made entirely based on the information on forward-looking statements about business results.
+The Company discloses such statements with a caution that actual results may vary significantly from these forecasts due to various factors.